tranduyhung/grav-theme-appi/README.md

 ![](screenshots/herohome.jpg)

 **herohome** creates a hero section with background video or background image.
 If background video is provided, background image is used as a fallback when background video can't be played or if we are on mobile devices.
-If only background video is not provided, background image is used instead.
+If only background video is provided, background image is used instead.

 This sub-page has heading, sub-heading and buttons.